Daniel-Sanudo/PyBer_Analysis/README.md

 The average fare per ride is calculated by dividing the total fare ($4,327.93) by the number of rides.
 This means that each ride in our rural cities earns us $34.62.

 The average fare per driver is calculated by dividing the total fare ($4,327.93) by the number of rides.
-This means that each ride in our rural cities earns us $55.49.
+This means that each driver in our rural cities earns us $55.49.

 Rural cities have a really low ride count; the ride/driver index in them is 1.60, meaning that each driver contributed with at least 1.6 rides during our 2019 first quarter.